SERG-Delft/serg-delft.github.io/README.md

 #### Adding yourself to People

-To add yourself to the People page, copy and modify accordingly the following code snippet:
+To add yourself to the People page, copy and modify accordingly the following code snippet.
+We maintain alphabetic order on the surname.

 ```html
 <div class="card">